barumau/pandunia/english/grammar.md

 Predicate of state
 ------------------

 Normally a sentence consists of a subject and a predicate.
-In the simplest sentences, the subject is a noun or a ponoun and the predicate is an adjective.
+In the simplest sentences, the subject is a noun or a pronoun and the predicate is an adjective.

 **mi bon.** - I am good.
 **sara bon.** - Sara is good.